Jul 18, 2022 | By Dr. Patti Haebe, NMD

-Another sign that implantation may have occurred is light bleeding or spotting that is typically light pink or brown in color.
+Another sign that you are pregnant may have occurred is light bleeding or spotting that is typically light pink or brown in color.
 It is lighter than your typical period and is combined with cervical mucus, lasting around 1-2 days.
 It typically occurs 6-10 DPO, and may occur a bit earlier than when your period would typically begin.

 Implantation bleeding is caused by the embryo embedding itself into the lining of your uterus, which may cause a small number of blood vessels in your uterine lining to rupture.
 About 50% of women experience implantation bleeding.

-Sometimes, implantation bleeding may be mistaken for a light period, so it’s important to know the difference.
+Sometimes, the bleeding may be mistaken for a light period, so it’s important to know the difference.

 2. Implantation dip

-One sign of implantation is a dip in your basal body temperature, known as an implantation dip.
+One sign of early pregnancy is a dip in your basal body temperature, known as an implantation dip.
 If you’re not sure what BBT is and indicates, here is a quick explanation: